mohitpai/journey-optimizer.en/help/using/offers/offer-activities/configure-offer-selection.md

 <!--If you are an [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/home.html){target="_blank"} user leveraging the **Offer Decisioning** application service,-->

 You can also use a trained model system that automatically ranks offers to display for a given profile by selecting a ranking strategy.
 Learn how to create a ranking strategy in [this section](../ranking/create-ranking-strategies.md).

->[!CAUTION]
->
->The use of AI ranking is currently available in early access to select users only.

 Once a ranking strategy has been created, you can assign it to a placement in a decision.
 To do this this, follow the steps below: